A bluegrass hub, Lake Tahoe loves the strings. And Billy Strings digs Tahoe.

 “There are some rabid fans up there, and some of the most colorful people in the world,” Strings said.
 “The first time I ever went to High Sierra Music Festival, I never saw so much magnificence.
 Such fabulous people and glitter and nipples and rainbows and people who are all there just to have a good time.”

-Before heading out on a West Coast Tour, Strings and banjo legend Bela Fleck played a half-hour set on Thursday at the AmericanaFest in Nashville.
+Before heading out on a West Coast Tour, Strings and banjo legend Bela Fleck played a half-hour set at the AmericanaFest in Nashville.
 A video of the performance went viral in an instant.